 1. You will lose the NCB: The NCB (No-claim bonus) is awarded to people who don’t make a claim during a full year and is calculated as a discount on the following year’s premium.
 The NCB can range from 5 per cent upward to well over 25 per cent.
 This is an increasing discount over each consecutive year that passes without a claim.
 If you’re considering making a claim, you’ll have to take the projected NCB into account because once you make a claim, you start with zero NCB for the following year, then 5 per cent for the year after that, and so on.
 The cumulative payments you’ll end up making for the loss of the NCB might turn out to be more than the claim amount.

 It makes sense to refrain from filing a claim for small repairs because, over time, it will surely end up costing you more money.
-If you’re not sure whether the amount you intend to claim is worth it or not, sit down and crunch some figures, or get a friend who is good with numbers to help you out.
-Or you can simply ask your insurance service provider or advisor to clear things up for you.
+If you’re not sure whether the amount you intend to claim is worth it or not, sit down and crunch some figures, or get a friend who is good with numbers to help you out.to give you clarity.
 Here are 6 Motor Insurance Terms You Must Know Before You Claim